-Note: If you are not sure what to request for your classes because your professor has not posted any book information, please use our Alternative Media Notice form.
-The DSP Alternative Media unit will get in touch with your professors about your reading materials and will notify you about what you need to request.
+Note: If you are not sure what to request for your classes because your professor has not posted any book information, the DSP Alternative Media unit will get in touch with your professors about your reading materials and will notify you about what you need to request.
 Once you have information about the readings for your class, follow the above steps in AIM.

 Uploading Documents for Conversion

 When you submit a custom request, you may also upload the document (<20 MB) you need converted.